Sudip13/sudip_soni/README.md

 2. Add corresponding styles in `styles.css`
 3. Add navigation link in the navbar
 4. The smooth scroll will work automatically

+## Case Studies

+This site includes dedicated case-study pages for featured projects.
+You can add or edit the case studies in the `projects/` folder:

+- `projects/digital-twin.html` — Real-time Digital Twin case study
+- `projects/xr-training.html` — XR Training Simulator case study
+- `projects/blender-plugin.html` — Blender Automation Plugin case study

+Each case study contains an overview, role, tech stack, gallery and outcomes.
+Replace images in `assets/` (e.g., `project1.jpg`, `project2.jpg`, `project3.jpg`) with your real screenshots and update copy as needed.

 ## 🌐 Deployment